 Reheat and Serve

-When I am ready to serve, I remove the container from the refrigerator about 30 minutes before meal time.
-I add more pats of butter on top of the potatoes and reheat them in a 350º F oven for about 25 minutes or until warmed throughout.
+If frozen, allow to thaw in the refrigerator overnight.
+When ready to serve, remove the container from the refrigerator about 30 minutes before meal time.
+Add more pats of butter on top of the potatoes and reheat them in a 350º F oven for about 25 minutes or until warmed throughout.
 So delicious!

 Here is my Easy Mashed Potatoes Recipe.
 I hope you enjoy them as much as my family does!